|

 The tension at this time is mostly focused on the dantian ("hara") and abdomen.

-In otherbudō, the term refers to attacking a pressure point.In all cases, certain
+In otherbudō, the term refers to attacking a pressure point.In all cases,

 finality is implied.Without breath there is on life.
-Without Kime your karate is
+Without Kime your

 lifeless.